gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/gl-focus-view-4.png" class="img-bordered img-responsive center">

-Within the Focus View, you can show Pull Requests and/or Issues that are opened by you, assigned to you, that need your review, or that mention you.
+Within the Focus View, you can show pull requests and/or issues that are opened by you, assigned to you, that need your review, or that mention you.
 Filters can be set to show only issues, pull requests, or all.
-Additionally, you can filter by mine, opened by me, assigned to me, needs my review, or mentions me.

 <img src="/wp-content/uploads/gl-focus-view-filters.png" class="img-bordered img-responsive center">